twitocode/Tantalum/content/University/Year 1/MATH 1B03/Linear Independence.md

 | $m > n$ in $\mathbb{R}^n$ | Must be dependent |
 | All pivots | Independent |
 | Free variable exists | Dependent |

----

-## Next Lecture
-- Linear transformations
-- One-to-one and onto transformations
-- Connection to linear independence and span